Willy Adames Player Props: Brewers vs. Giants

 Willy Adames At The Plate

-- Adames has four doubles, five home runs and 19 walks while batting .224.
+- Adames has four doubles, five home runs and 19 walks while hitting .225.

-- Adames has reached base via a hit in 17 games this year (of 32 played), and had multiple hits in seven of those games.

-- He has hit a home run in 15.6% of his games this year, and 3.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.